 - Write to the debtor informing them that the payment is accepted in part satisfaction, with the balance outstanding.

-Taking legal advice upon receipt of a part payment can help to ensure that a creditor’s position is fully protected, including the right to recover the full balance, through Court proceedings, if so desired.
+Taking legal advice upon receipt of a part payment can help to ensure that a creditor’s position is fully protected, including the right to recover the full balance through Court proceedings if necessary.

-For more information and advice on payments submitted in full and final settlement, and in which circumstances acceptance of the payment will preclude a creditor from recovering the full balance, please contact our Dispute Resolution team on 0161 475 7676.
+For more information and advice on queries regarding payments submitted in full and final settlement, please contact Jodie Sumner in our Dispute Resolution team on 0161 475 7606 or email: [email protected].